Content

 Live a healthy, balanced lifestyle.
 From sleep to diet, a variety of factors can affect your sexual performance.
 Our guide to naturally protecting your erections shares tactics you can use to live a life that prioritizes your sexual health and function.

+Spanish fly may compromise your health.
 By using it to increase your sex drive, you’re putting your health at risk.
+And it likely won’t even work.

-If you need help with your sexual performance, you can view our range of ED treatments online and connect with a licensed healthcare provider to discuss your needs.
+There are other treatments available.
+If you need help with your sexual performance, connect with a licensed healthcare provider to discuss your needs.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.